Create A Budget You Can Live With And Stick To

 After that, you’ll list all of the bills that fall between the first paycheck and the next.
 Remember, you’ll list them in date order, not by amount.
 After you’ve listed your bills, you’re going to list the amounts of the recurring expenses you have each month, like groceries, gas, pet food.
 These are your expenses that are not a fixed amount and due on a fixed date each month.

 When you’ve listed all of your bills and recurring expenses, total up the amount at the bottom of that column.
-The number there represents what should be left in your bank account before your next paycheck.
+That number represents what should be left in your bank account before your next paycheck.

 You’ll do the same for the next column – listing and adding up all of your expenses – but the second row total in the second column won’t be your current bank total.
 It will be the total at the bottom of the first column.
 Repeat this for the third column as well.

 Ways to be Successful at Budgeting

 Budgeting this way will take a little getting used to.
-We are sure you can get the hang of it, but here are a few ways to help you catch onto this new way of budgeting even quicker:
+You can get the hang of it, but here are a few ways to help you catch on even quicker:

 - Overestimate your bills.
 This is an easy way to end up with more money at the end of the month than you expected.
 If your water bill fluctuates between $120 and $150, always pick the $150.
 If your car registration is coming due but you’re not sure the exact amount, estimate high.
 When you budget this way, you give yourself padding should everything come in on the high end.

 - Set goals for your extra money.
 Be intentional with whatever you have in excess.
 If you see it as free money, you’ll be more likely to treat yourself to something than use it as a tool to achieve your larger financial goals ever sooner.
 This is a great way to help you pay off debt.